 ► For more articles, search Fluoride Action Network's website for "phosphate:" https://www.qwant.com/?q=site%3Afluoridealert.org+phosphate

 Although no license exists for mass-medication, pro-water fluoridation commissioners would be practicing medicine without a license if the additive were FDA-regulated, though they're acting as terrorists by adding to our water admitted "industrial discharge" containing hundreds of toxins, like metals and radioactive isotopes (alpha- and beta-photon emitters shown in the Reports).
 Per the aforesaid Report (https://pinellas.gov/consumer-confidence-reports), the "likely source of contamination" for many other contaminants is "discharge from refineries and factories" and the like.
-Calling WMNF years ago on the topic I was likely to be dismissed with arguments often invoking Dr. Strangelove.
-In recent years and weeks calling other hosts on WMNF, like Dr. Fred Harvey on Mondays at 10 AM, I haven't been dismissed.
+Calling WMNF 88.5 FM years ago on the topic I was likely to be dismissed with arguments often invoking Dr. Strangelove.
+In recent years and weeks calling other hosts on WMNF 88.5 FM, like Dr. Fred Harvey on Mondays at 10 AM, I haven't been dismissed.
 I think a key to catching the attention of progressives on the water fluoridation issue is to educate on the "industrial discharge" sold by phosphate companies at a profit, rather than having to pay to dispose of it as safely as possible.
 Especially because phosphate mining is notorious for environmental devastation, progressives are more likely to get onboard ending water fluoridation.

 E-mail all the commissioners (copy and paste this e-mail list):